In 2023, a developer set up a pre-commit hook. Then forgot about it.

 # exit 2 = block (PreToolUse only)

-A lot of AI tools invent their own DSL, their own YAML schema, their own rule syntax — and you spend thirty minutes learning the framework just to write something that logs a line before a tool call.
-Then you realize it only does what its config syntax allows, and the thing you actually need requires filing a feature request.
+A lot of AI tools invent their own DSL — their own YAML schema, their own rule syntax — and developers spend thirty minutes learning the framework just to write something that logs a line before a tool call.
+Then they realize it only does what its config syntax allows, and the thing they actually need requires filing a feature request.

-ECC’s hook system: any language, any logic, as long as you read from environment variables and return an exit code.
+ECC’s hook system: any language, any logic, as long as the script reads environment variables and returns an exit code.
 Python hook?
 Valid.
 Three-line bash?
 Valid.
-This is identical to how Git hooks work — “any executable file, whatever language you want.”
+This is how Git hooks work too — “any executable, whatever language.”
 Using Unix to solve the problem isn’t a lack of ambition.
 It’s knowing when the boring answer is the right answer ٩(◕‿◕。)۶

 # Emergency hotfix, temporarily disable the push blocker